-Since they were opened in 1952, many of their processes don’t change, such as accepting only cash and taking the bill only when you are done eating; where the staff will manually count all your individual table items to tally up.
+Since they were opened in 1952, many of their processes don’t change.
+This incudes accepting only cash and taking the bill only when you are done eating; where the staff will manually count all your individual table items to tally up.
 Your dinner receipt items are all traditionally hand written in short form which only regular patrons will understand.

 Thien Kee Steamboat Beach Road Golden Mile Tower